 - Must go with your lifestyle.
 It shouldn’t require a major shift in how you normally operate.
 If you’re a morning person, you shouldn’t be forced to work graveyard hours.
 If you’re vegan, you shouldn’t be required to switch your diet.

 - Must align with your skills.
-Unless you have the headspace to learn something new as you go, get a side job that you’re already familiar with or are confident about.
+Unless you have the headspace to learn something new as you go, get a side job that you’re already familiar with or confident about.
 Evaluate your skills and go from there.

 - Must allow you to meet your financial goals.
 Consider the financial pros and cons of freelancing.
-If profitability is a big factor for you, then your side gig must reflect that.
+If profitability is a big factor for you, your side gig must reflect that.
 Is getting a few bucks every now and then enough?
 If not, maybe you need something more financially rewarding.
 Keep looking!

 17 Best Side Hustles in the Philippines

 Below are extra income ideas to help you find your financial footing.
 Check them out:

 👉 Be a Virtual Assistant

 Earn cash during your downtime by doing administrative tasks like handling emails and booking appointments.
 By sidelining as a virtual assistant, you can also build a wide network as you get to meet different people—from your own clients to their multiple contacts.

 Being a freelance transcriptionist is one of those side hustles in the Philippines that you can try if you don't have a fixed schedule you can commit to.
 It's also ideal if you're familiar with a specific field of study like law or medicine, as many transcription works involve legal proceedings and medical lectures.

 Knowing some jargon makes all the difference—but it's not the be-all and end-all of transcription.
 What you need is a good ear, a great grasp of the fundamentals of grammar, and quick fingers to excel in this field.